 Short-term rental ('STR') consulting has a default sales motion, and it is the monolith: one big package, one big invoice, everything bundled in whether you need it or not.
 That structure serves the seller.
 A confused owner buys the bundle because they cannot tell which piece they actually need, and they overpay for the rest.
 I price the opposite way: a ladder of flat modules, each one answering a single decision, each one purchasable on its own.

-The full price list
+The full service ladder

-| Service | Starting price | Turnaround |
+| Service | How it's priced | Turnaround |

 |---|---|---|

-| Feasibility Screen | $250 per property | 2 business days |
+| Feasibility Screen | Per property | 2 business days |

-| Full Deal Underwriting | $500 per property | 5 business days |
+| Full Deal Underwriting | Per property | 5 business days |

-| Market / Property Analysis | $400 per market or address | Scoped per engagement |
+| Market / Property Analysis | Per market or address | Scoped per engagement |

-| Design, Setup & Launch Blueprint (done-for-you) | Starting at $3,000 | Milestone-based: kickoff, guest-ready, go-live |
+| Design, Setup & Launch Blueprint (done-for-you) | Milestone-billed, scoped to the build | Milestone-based: kickoff, guest-ready, go-live |

-| Launch & Distribution Setup (self-manage) | $1,000 flat | About 5 to 10 business days |
+| Launch & Distribution Setup (self-manage) | Flat fee | About 5 to 10 business days |

-| Listing + Performance Audit | $250 per listing | 5 business days |
+| Listing + Performance Audit | Per listing | 5 business days |

-| 2026 Pricing + Calendar + Promo Playbook | $750 | 7 to 10 business days |
+| 2026 Pricing + Calendar + Promo Playbook | Flat fee | 7 to 10 business days |

-| Ongoing Active Revenue Management | $300 per month per listing | Month-to-month |
+| Ongoing Active Revenue Management | Monthly, per listing | Month-to-month |

-| Operator Advisory Retainer | $600 per month | 3-month initial term, then month-to-month |
+| Operator Advisory Retainer | Monthly | 3-month initial term, then month-to-month |

 | Commercial Systems Upgrade (inns / multi-unit) | Scoped per property | 30-day sprint |